hmphdot/fun-erino/README.md

 # fun-erino
-Tillerino ripoff that sorts by fun-ness and map type instead of pp
+Tillerino ripoff that sorts by fun-ness and map type instead of pp \
+PREFERABLY KEEP API REQUESTS TO ONE A SCRIPT

 # Dependencies (how to setup/use)
 Place api information into a file named config.py in the src/ directory. \